Resources for Writing-Intensive Courses

 - In Geography:"The Human Use of the Environment," taught at Boston College

-- In Political Science, "The Politics of Film," taught at university of Hawai'i-Manoa
+- In Political Science, "American Government" taught at CUNY-Hunter College

-- In Education, "Sociology of Education," taught at CUNY.
+- In Music Education, "History of Music" taught at Eastern Michigan University

 Faculty Development Workshops